openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 After installing the EBI you can regularly check what version you are using and if there are any new versions available on the download site.
 Click the About button on the toolbar.
 The About screen will tell you what version you are using, what the latest available version is and where you can download it from.
 Upgrading the EBI is a simple matter of replacing the ebi folder or package with the newer version.

 ## Quick Start Guide
-Use the following steps to do a basic import of files into EQUELLA, one file per EQUELLA item.
+Use the following steps to do a basic import of files into openEQUELLA, one file per openEQUELLA item.
-1. Create a folder on your computer and put the files in it that you wish to upload to EQUELLA.
+1. Create a folder on your computer and put the files in it that you wish to upload to openEQUELLA.
 2. Using Microsoft Excel® create a CSV file in that folder called content.csv.
-3. In the EQUELLA Admin Console lookup the metadata targets (XPaths) of the controls in your EQUELLA collection that map to item name, item description and attachments.
+3. In the openEQUELLA Admin Console lookup the metadata targets (XPaths) of the controls in your openEQUELLA collection that map to item name, item description and attachments.

 Edit the contents of content.csv so that the first row contains the XPaths determined above omitting the leading slashes.

 4. Add a row for each file you wish to upload and put the item title, description and filename on each row:
 5. In the EBI on the Connection tab do the following steps:

 a.
-Put your EQUELLA URL in Institution URL and fill in Username and Password
+Put your openEQUELLA URL in Institution URL and fill in Username and Password

 b.
 Click Test/Get Collections